-This document provides uniform guidance for implementation of the DOE Order 2250.1, Cost and Schedule Control Systems Criteria (CSCSC) for Contract Performance Measurement.
-It will assist both DOE and contractor representatives in fulfilling their responsibilities for meeting CSCSC requirements.
-Implementation of the Criteria consistent with the guidance contained herein will avoid imposition of separate duplicate management control systems on contractors.
-Compliance with the contractual requirements for work definition, cost and schedule control, and performance reporting will provide increased assurance that a contractor's progress is sufficiently visible to reliably indicate status and to provide the basis for timely and meaningful management decisions.
+This document provides guidance for implementation of DOE Order 2250.1B, Cost and Schedule Control Systems Criteria (CSCSC) for Contract Performance Measurement.
+Its use assists DOE and contractor representatives in fulfilling their responsibilities for meeting CSCSC requirements.
+The CSCSC are designed to avoid the necessity for imposition of specific management control systems on contractors.
+Implementation of the CSCSC consistent with this guidance and compliance with the contractual requirements for work definition, cost and schedule control, and performance reporting provide DOE assurance that a contractor's cost and schedule progress is sufficiently visible to provide a reliable basis for timely and meaningful management decisions.